Paramboia/pokemon-fusion/app/api/generate/README.md

 ### **Single Model Fusion Process** (Primary Method)

-The Single Model Fusion single-step fusion works as follows:
+The Single Model Fusion three-step fusion works as follows:

-1. Both original Pokémon images are sent directly to the model being used
+1. **Step 1: White Background Preprocessing**
+   - Downloads both original Pokémon images from their URLs
+   - Uses sharp library to flatten transparent backgrounds to solid white (#ffffff)
+   - Converts processed images to base64 data URIs
+   - Both images are processed in parallel for efficiency
+   - **Rationale**: AI models understand and process images with solid backgrounds better than transparent ones

+2. **Step 2: Fusion Generation**
+   - Sends white-background versions to google/nano-banana model
-2. A detailed fusion prompt is provided with specific requirements:
+   - A detailed fusion prompt is provided with specific requirements:
    ```
-   Create a fusion creature that combines both Pokemon while maintaining a transparent background.
-   The fusion should be a single, unique creature with features from both Pokemon.
-   Keep the main feature traits from both original Pokemon.
-   Style: cartoon-like, anime-inspired, clean design.
-   Background: completely transparent.
-   Quality: high detail and clarity.
+   Create a new single creature based on the two input images, which merges the features
+   and characteristics of both input images seamlessly.
+Follow the same artistic style as
+   the input images.
+Ensure that we are not just overlapping the two input creatures, but
+   that we are organically blending them together in one single creature.
+Keep the white background.
    ```
-3. Single Model Fusion generates the final fusion image in a single API call
+   - google/nano-banana generates the fusion image with the Pokémon features merged

-4. No intermediate steps or additional processing required
+3. **Step 3: Professional Background Removal**
+   - Takes the fusion output from nano-banana
+   - Applies bria/remove-background model for professional transparent background
+   - Uses non-binary masks with 256 levels of transparency for natural, seamless edges
+   - Preserves fine details while removing the white background
+   - Falls back to original fusion if background removal fails

+4. **Final Storage**
-5. Result is stored directly in Supabase storage
+   - Result with transparent background is stored in Supabase storage
+   - Maintains high quality with professional edge handling

 ### **GPT-4 Vision Description Process** (Legacy Method)